 This kind of intensive, structured program might be a pro for some students and a con for others.
 Just be aware that combined programs call for a big commitment at a young age, and carefully consider whether you’re ready to make that leap.

 Before we check out the full list of schools offering combined medical programs, let’s take a moment to go over accelerated programs and how they’re unique.

 Accelerated programs take an already intense track of study and send it into hyperspeed.

 What Are Accelerated BA/MD and BS/MD Programs?

-An accelerated program is a type of combined program that is shorter than the typical eight years.
-Most are seven, but there are a few as short as six years.
+An accelerated program is a type of combined medical program that's shorter than the typical eight years.
+Most of these programs are seven, but a few are as short as six years.

-Usually, the undergraduate portion is shortened, rather than medical school.
-These programs may combine two required classes into one or have students attend year-round by taking intensive courses throughout the summer.
+Usually, the undergraduate portion, rather than the medical school portion, is shortened.
+These programs might combine two required classes into one, or have students attend year-round by taking intensive courses throughout the summer.